 Another great use of the hashtag is for chatting.
 Groups of educators will plan to “meet” online at a certain time and use the same hashtag to chat.
 Think of it as a public chatroom.
-On Wednesday nights at 9 pm EST, for example, you can use the hashtag #1to1edchat to connect to other educators, or there’s a great list here.
+On Wednesday nights at 9 pm EST, for example, you can use the hashtag #1to1edchat to connect to other educators.
 Each week, several questions are posed by a moderator and opened up for discussion.
 You can sit back and watch the ideas fly or jump in and contribute.
 Can’t make it to the chat time but still want to see the discussion?
 Check back the next morning using the chat’s hashtag.

 Lists are another great way to curate information in your feed.
 Think of it as your top ten (or twenty or thirty…) list.
 If I have the time, I like to scroll through my feed and check out everything that’s there.
 I quickly skim the titles and hashtags and decide what to mark and retweet and follow up on.
 If I’m crunched on time – or feeling overwhelmed by the amount of information awaiting me – I head to my lists.